Procedure for retracting published articles (retraction)

 • republication of the article without the author’s consent;

-• failure of the article to undergo the peer-review process.
+• an article that has not undergone the peer-review process.

 • upon an official written request from the author(s) of the article;